rusch95/rusch95.github.io/_posts/2020-07-26-flippinig-bits.md

 categories: jekyll update
 ---

-Today’s story is about how I hackily patched a _division-by-zero_ bug in the game _Brogue_ by using a few basic hex-editing and disassembly MacOS tools.
+Today’s story is about how I hackily patched a _division-by-zero_ bug in the game _Brogue_ by using a few useful tools available on MacOS.

 I’m a sucker for well-made roguelikes.
-I cut my teeth on the venerable _NetHack_, had a long affair with the very focused _Dungeon Crawl: Stone Soup _[^1], and have flitted around with fresh takes on the genre like _Cataclysm: Dark Days Ahead _[^2].
+I cut my teeth on the venerable _NetHack_, had a long affair with the very focused _Dungeon Crawl: Stone Soup_[^1], and have flitted around with fresh takes on the genre like _Cataclysm: Dark Days Ahead_[^2].

-My latest roguelike obsession has been _Brogue. _
+My latest roguelike obsession has been _Brogue_.

 Brogue, whose development began in 2009, is fairly well renowned and influential for its [very streamlined game design](https://www.tigsource.com/2012/01/15/brogue/) and [accessible UI](https://www.rockpapershotgun.com/2015/01/23/have-you-played-brogue/).
-You may have even been exposed to Brogue’s core mechanical conceits through _Pixel Dungeon, _the oft-forked and remixed mobile app, such as I was. [^3]
+You may have even been exposed to Brogue’s core mechanical conceits through _Pixel Dungeon_,the oft-forked and remixed mobile app, such as I was.[^3]

 While procrastinating working on performance reviews, I had been playing some Brogue.
 Picking up a magic Rapier of Confusion in the game, a quick weapon that you could lunge with for great effect, I enchanted it heavily with magic scrolls.